mstksg/advent-of-code-2020/reflections.md

 [d03g]: https://github.com/mstksg/advent-of-code-2020/blob/master/src/AOC/Challenge/Day03.hs
 [d03h]: https://mstksg.github.io/advent-of-code-2020/src/AOC.Challenge.Day03.html

+Here I'm going to list two methods --- one that involves pre-building a set to check if a tree is at a given point, and the other involves just a single direct traversal checking all valid points for trees!

-I'm going to reveal one of my secrets for parsing 2D ASCII maps!
+First of all, I'm going to reveal one of my favorite secrets for parsing 2D ASCII maps!

 ```haskell
 asciiGrid :: IndexedFold (Int, Int) String Char